Robert Kennard, Architect: A Mid-Century Biography

 Description

-Robert Kennard was born in Los Angeles in 1920, a generation after the influential Paul R. Williams and James H. Garrott, both architects and African Americans who helped define the architectural landscape of Los Angeles, as did the developer brothers Charles S. and Louis M. Blodgett.
-The success of these earlier Angelinos became a beacon and inspiration to the many African American architects of Kennard’s generation, including Norma Merrick Sklarek, Roy Sealey, Ralph A. Vaughn, and Benjamin MacAddoo, Kennard’s classmate from the architectural program at Pasadena Junior College.
+Robert Kennard was born in Los Angeles in 1920, a generation after the influential architects Paul R. Williams and James H. Garrott, both African Americans who helped define the architectural landscape of Los Angeles.
+The success of these earlier Angelenos became a beacon and inspiration to the many African American architects of Kennard’s generation, including Norma Merrick Sklarek, Roy Sealey, Ralph A. Vaughn, and Benjamin F. McAdoo, Kennard’s friend and classmate from the architectural program at Pasadena Junior College.

-Author Gail Kennard, who is also the daughter of her subject, traces her father’s life and career.
-In the process of introducing her father’s substantial body of work—the forty custom houses he designed in the early 1960s, churches and synagogues, commercial work, and his public projects, including public housing, education, and transit—she explores the important network of architects, landscape architects, and engineers with whom Kennard collaborated, among them Robert Alexander, Richard Neutra, Garrett Eckbo, Arthur Silvers, Frank Sata, and Paul R. Williams.
-She also firmly situates her father’s journey within larger national issues, illuminating how he navigated the social and racial divide in mid-century America.
+Gail introduces the substantial body of work that Kennard completed during his lifetime—the forty custom houses he designed in the early 1960s, churches and synagogues, commercial work, and his public projects, including public housing, education, and transit.
+Among his most well-known projects are the Carson City Hall, UCSD’s Marshall College campus (originally the Third College), and the Watts Neighborhood Center.
+In the text, Gail explores the important network of architects, landscape architects, and engineers with whom Kennard collaborated, among them Robert Alexander, Richard Neutra, Garrett Eckbo, Arthur Silvers, Frank Sata, and Paul R. Williams.
+She also describes how her father navigated the social and racial divide in mid-century America.

-Before his death, Kennard was appointed a “Fellow” of the AIA, a rare honor he received not only for the more than 700 buildings he designed—among the most well-known in Los Angeles are the Carson City Hall, UCSD’s Marshall College campus, and the Watts Neighborhood Center—but for the impact he had as a mentor.
+Before his death, Kennard was appointed a Fellow of the AIA, a rare honor he received not only for the more than 700 buildings his firm built but also for the impact he had as a mentor.

 About the Author